 | 400 | 36.4 | 23.7 | 19.1 | 15.3 |

-Buried polyethylene (PE) pipelines for natural gas are suitable for underground urban gas transmission systems operating at temperatures between -20°C and 40°C, with a maximum permissible working pressure not exceeding 0.7 MPa.
-Suitable gas types for transmission include:
+HDPE Gas Pipe is suitable for buried polyethylene gas transmission systems operating in underground urban environments.
+It is designed for use under temperatures ranging from -20°C to 40°C, with a maximum permissible working pressure not exceeding 0.7 MPa.

 If you are interested in collaboration, require project consultation, or wish to discuss business opportunities, please feel free to contact us.
 We look forward to establishing a long-term cooperative relationship with you.